AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 The subteam considered that the vertical plate reactor design has the potential benefit of keeping bubbles stationary while they grow and accumulate.
 In a fluidized bed reactor, bubbles may immediately travel upward once they form, since their nucleation sites (sand grains) are mobile.
 Bubbles may depart the fluid at a smaller size, carrying a high internal pressure, being likely to rupture and disperse into solution.

 Despite these potential issues, the subteam believes the fluidized bed reactor may still be more effective, because a large number of sand grains may provide a greater surface area for bubbles to form than individual, vertical plates.
-The subteam will consider the vertical plate reactor at a later time in the semester and will weigh the merit of each design.
+The subteam will consider the vertical plate reactor at a later time in the semester and will weigh the merit of each design. [**change to past tense once decision is made**}]

 The subteam has recently fabricated a prototype fluidized bed reactor using a transparent PVC pipe, silica sand, and basic flow components; the subteam has assembled a basic apparatus to resemble the design proposed in Figure 1.
 Photographs of this apparatus are shown in Figure 4; influent water passes in through a peristaltic pump and through tubing into a vertically oriented fluidized bed reactor, and out into a small bucket.
 Further details on this apparatus are given in the Methods and Manual sections of the report.
 <p style="text-align: center;">